Free Addiction Treatment and Sober Living Resources

 In some cases, SAMHSA also provides grants for treatment that can be provided through the state or treatment center.

-The ECHO Recovery Housing Scholarship Initiative
+The ECHO Recovery Sober Housing Initiative

 Here at ECHO Recovery we accept donations which we use to help sponsor those in recovery.
 Often times, even when someone has insurance that covers their care, individuals need help paying for housing and basic necessities while in the initial stages of treatment.
+A portion of our donations is directed to helping fund sober housing for those in early recovery.

 Additional Mental Health Resources